 A continued desire for professional development and growth has always been a driving force in Barry’s life.
-Because of this, he recently earned the Wealth Management Certified Professional® designation from the American College of Financial Services.
+He recently earned the Wealth Management Certified Professional® designation from the American College of Financial Services.
 With an average study time of 400+ hours, this curriculum delivered by 25 of the most respected wealth management experts in the U.S. allows Barry to use contemporary investment science to bring a new level of value to the advisor-client relationship.
 Barry’s current studies have led him to pursue the esteemed Certified Financial Planner® designation of which he hopes to obtain in November of 2020 after completing his studies at the College of Financial Planning.

 Giving back is something Barry consistently seeks to do.
-Among the many charitable causes, he supports he most recently served as Co-Chair of CASA-NYC, an organization focused on serving the needs of children in the New York City foster care system.
+Among the many charitable causes he supports, he most recently served as Co-Chair of CASA-NYC, an organization focused on serving the needs of children in the New York City foster care system.
 Barry’s mission in life is that he would honor a proverb he recites to himself written by prominent Quaker missionary Etienne de Grellet du Mabillier, “I shall pass this way but once; any good that I can do or any kindness I can show to any human being; let me do it now.
 Let me not defer nor neglect it, for I shall not pass this way again.”